piotrmurach/tty-editor/README.md

 When editor successfully opens file or content then `true` is returned.

-If the editor cannot be open a `TTY::Editor::CommandInvocation` error is raised.
+If the editor cannot be opened, a `TTY::Editor::CommandInvocation` error is raised.

 ### :env